HanaHrubesova/Homework/ReadMe.md

 You will need to convert the timeonsite from milliseconds to seconds You can choose the cohorts yourself according to what you think fits the data, feel free to add a short explanation in a comment if there’s any particular reason you chose it.

-> It is important to chose cohorts that cover the greater part othe the data distribution.
-The cohort need to be equali divided to be comparable.
+> Choosing cohorts that cover the greater part of the data distribution is important.
+The cohort needs to be equally divided to be comparable.

   An output for example is: